-In a statement released by the United States Supreme Court, retired Justice Sandra Day O'Connor has been diagnosed with dementia, most likely Alzheimer's.
+In a statement released on October 23, 2018, by the United States Supreme Court, retired Justice Sandra Day O'Connor announced she had been diagnosed with dementia, most likely Alzheimer's.
 According to the statement, she will withdraw from public life.

 "Since many people have asked about my current status and activities, I want to be open about these changes, and while I am still able, share some personal thoughts," O'Connor said in the statement.

 O'Connor was appointed to the court by President Ronald Reagan in 1981, whom himself was later diagnosed with Alzheimer's.
 She said her doctors some time ago made the diagnosis, which necessitated her withdrawal from public life because of her condition.

 Ironically, in 2009 O'Connor, along with former Speaker of the House Newt Gingrich and former Surgeon General David Satcher, was on a task force that studied Alzheimer's and the impact it will have, because of longevity, on American families and the U.S. health care system.

 The report showed that Alzheimer's would overwhelm the nation's health-care system.
 Today, as Generation X and late-boomers join the baby-boomers in longevity, more people will need help with everyday living activities and require long-term care services and supports.
 This includes supervision due to those who suffer from cognitive decline.

 “Sandra Day O’Connor exemplifies excellence in public service, & she continues to be a role model to women & an inspiration to young people.
 I am saddened to hear of my friend’s diagnosis, but not surprised she is facing it with the strength & bravery that have defined her life,” said Sen Susan Collins (R-ME).